-You’ll need at least 5-7 days for this road trip because quite frankly, I think you’ll want to spend as much time as possible in each road trip destination.
+You’ll need at least 5-7 days for this road trip because, quite frankly, I think you’ll want to spend as much time as possible at each road trip destination.

 I hope you’ve found the perfect road trip idea above.
-If you’re looking for something more specific and are ready to plan your perfect New Zealand road trip route, we have a mix of itineraries below.
+However, if you’re looking for something more specific and are ready to plan your ideal New Zealand road trip route, we have a mix of itineraries below.